kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 ]
 ```

-We import the assets in the Kili project:
+We import the assets into the Kili project:

 ```python